mccallw23/willmccall.me/index.md

     section_id: about
     background_style: bg-secondary
     title: About me
-    before_text: I'm an Undergraduate majoring in Computer Science and math, with a minor in Human Centered Design.
+    before_text: I'm an Undergraduate majoring in Computer Science and Math, with a minor in Human Centered Design.
 I'm interested in logic, puzzles, games, and all things computer science related.
     panes:
       - type: bio-timeline.html
         title: Bio